 What a way to close out school week #2!

-12 days ago, Sauk Prairie High School
+about 1 month ago, Sauk Prairie High School

 Sauk Prairie Spirit